SomeOddCodeGuy/WilmerAI/README.md

 #### Chat Completions

-To connect as Chat Completions in SillyTavern, follow these steps:
+To connect as Chat Completions in SillyTavern, follow these steps (the below screenshot is from SillyTavern):

 ![Chat Completion Settings](Docs/Examples/Images/ST_chat_completion_settings.png)